Gazanfer-Sayed/QuarterlyReport/README.md

 # Quarterly Report with Excel VBA

 Description: This *EXCEL VBA* based project consists of advance macros that are used for automating tasks to decrease manual work.
-Additionally, it also consists of userforms which helps users generate reports and more with just a click.
+Additionally, I developed a userform which helps users generate reports and more with just a click.

-The steps taken and macros used in this project are as follows:
+The process followed and macros developed in this project are as follows:

 1. InsertHeaders Macro:
    * Inserts a new row at the top of the sheet.